japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSourceProvider.md

   options: DataSourceOptions): KafkaContinuousReader
 ----

-NOTE: `createContinuousReader` is part of the <<spark-sql-streaming-ContinuousReadSupport.adoc#createContinuousReader, ContinuousReadSupport Contract>> to create a <<spark-sql-streaming-ContinuousReader.adoc#, ContinuousReader>>.
+NOTE: `createContinuousReader` is part of the <<spark-sql-streaming-ContinuousReadSupport.md#createContinuousReader, ContinuousReadSupport Contract>> to create a <<spark-sql-streaming-ContinuousReader.md#, ContinuousReader>>.

 `createContinuousReader`...FIXME